edithnickerson/ionicbasics1/README.md

 `$ ionic lib update`

+### CLI options

+Ionic's live reload service will behave oddly on C9.
+You can turn it off:

+`ionic serve -p $PORT --nolivereload`

 ## Chrome Developer Tools

 `Ctrl + Shift + I` (on windows) will open Chrome's developer tools when in the Chrome browser (recommended).